 For conscientious outdoors people, using a poo tube can engender a strong sense of personal responsibility for properly dealing with a controllable source of waste in the environment.
 They are a good practical minimal tool.

 Go to a plumbing or hardware shop for large diameter PVC pipe and ends.
 Attach screw caps to each end.
 Glue one end shut and tape on some webbing for easy carrying.
 Use paper or other biodegradable material to wrap waste before depositing in tube.
 Your tube will be durable and reusable.

 Buy a poo pot

-Basic poo pots are available from DOC visitor centres (RRP is $5.00).
+Basic poo pots are available from some DOC visitor centres (RRP is $5.00).
 Each pot comes with cornstarch bag liners, hand sanitizer and instructions for use.
 They are made from a number two plastic which is recyclable NZ wide (clean very thoroughly with disinfectant before recycling).
 Lids can sometimes come off so you may want to carry it inside plastic bags in case this happens.

 Visitor centres often sell lightweight trowels for burying waste too.

 Other types of poo tube or double seal bags are available from outdoor gear shops.